massquantity/LibRecommender/README.md

 ## Overview

-**LibRecommender** is an easy-to-use recommender system focused on end-to-end recommendation.
-The main features are:
+**LibRecommender** is an easy-to-use recommender system focused on end-to-end recommendation process.
+It contains a training ([libreco](https://github.com/massquantity/LibRecommender/tree/master/libreco)) and serving ([libserving](https://github.com/massquantity/LibRecommender/tree/master/libserving)) module to let users quickly train and deploy different kinds of recommendation models.

+**The main features are:**

-+ Implemented a number of popular recommendation algorithms such as FM, DIN, LightGCN etc. See [full algorithm list](#references).
++ Implements a number of popular recommendation algorithms such as FM, DIN, LightGCN etc. See [full algorithm list](#references).
 + A hybrid recommender system, which allows user to use either collaborative-filtering or content-based features.
 New features can be added on the fly.
 + Low memory usage, automatically convert categorical and multi-value categorical features to sparse representation.
-+ Support training for both explicit and implicit datasets, and negative sampling can be used for implicit dataset.
++ Support training for both explicit and implicit datasets, as well as negative sampling on implicit data.
-+ Provide end-to-end workflow, i.e. data handling / preprocessing -> model training -> evaluate -> serving.
++ Provide end-to-end workflow, i.e. data handling / preprocessing -> model training -> evaluate -> save/load -> serving.
 + Support cold-start prediction and recommendation.
 + Provide unified and friendly API for all algorithms.
-Easy to retrain model with new users/items.
++ Easy to retrain model with new users/items from new data.